Suno Chorus Too Loud: Tame the Volume Jump

 Verses sit at a comfortable level then the chorus blasts +6 to +10 dB louder.
-Why Suno does this and how to ride or remix the dynamics back to a usable balance.
+Why Suno (v5.5, June 2026) does this and how to regenerate, remix, or compress the dynamics back to a usable balance.

 You generate a Suno track, listen on headphones at a comfortable verse level, and the chorus slams in 6-10 dB louder.
 You either ride the volume knob the whole song or accept that the verses sound mumbled when chorus is at a sane level.
 On a phone speaker the chorus actually clips.
 The problem isn’t your monitoring chain — it is Suno’s chorus arrangement adding 4-6 stacked elements (drums, bass, lead vocal, layered backing vocals, pads, FX riser) where the verse had two.

-This is not strictly a mastering bug — the loudest section of a pop song is supposed to be louder than the verses.
-The issue is the jump being too abrupt or the absolute chorus peak crossing 0 dBFS while the verse sits around -18 dBFS.
+This is not strictly a mastering bug.
+The loudest section of a pop song is supposed to be louder than the verses.
+The issue is the jump being too abrupt, or the absolute chorus peak crossing 0 dBFS while the verse sits around -18 dBFS.
+Suno’s raw exports usually land around -18 to -22 LUFS integrated (as of June 2026), so the average is fine; it is the section-to-section contrast that hurts.
 Below: why it happens and how to flatten the dynamic step without killing the chorus.

 Common causes